appetizers italian

 Variations

-• Calamari Salad with Fennel: Add thinly shaved fennel for an anise note that pairs beautifully with the lemon and squid.
+• Calamari Salad with Fennel: Add thinly shaved fennel for a crisp edge that works well with lemon and squid.

 • Warm Calamari Salad: Skip the ice bath and toss the just-poached calamari with the dressing while still warm for a different texture experience.